Chart Color Schemes

 An assessment of population growth drivers in Malabar - La Perouse reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, a population increase just below the median of national statistical areas is expected, with the area expected to increase by 1,312 persons to 2041 based on the latest population numbers, recording a gain of 11.3% in total over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Malabar - La Perouse is expected to increase by approximately 1,312 persons by 2041, recording a gain of around 11.4% in total over the 17-year period.

 Frequently Asked Questions - Population